For a long while I have admired a certain photographers work.

 Whatever.

 To my mind it is wrong.
 But then again maybe I am out of the loop.
-I must say I was very hurt when I
+I must say I was very hurt when IWorse yet, passing of a manipulated photo as an original work by yourself is just wrong and deceitful.

 finally realized what she had been passing off as her work for so long.